samperay/pycodes/README.md

 **changeGRUBdefaultKernel.py** Lets you know the current default GRUB entry and you can set your default GRUB leven on which listed/installed kernels

+**replaceDNSentry.py** you can search and replace your existing DNS entry in /etc/resolv.conf to your new DNS resolver

 ## sortings:

 simple scripts written for sorting alogorithms using lists